BIMIB-DISCo/ENAD-experiments/maha_experiments/README.md

 Run comparable experiments with the *Mahalanobis detector* (Maha) [[1]](#1).

-1. Clone this repository in `path/to/repo`, and change the working directory:

-    ```
-    git clone https://github.com/... path/to/repo
-    cd path/to/repo
-    ```

-2. Install the requirements (in a virtualenv):
+1. Install the requirements (in a virtualenv):

     ```
     pip install -r requirements.txt